Here’s some presents from us for some merry holidays:

 !Dno-deck icon with a much more pleasant to look at icon. 👻

-Due to new permissions you need to head here to (re-)activate it.
+Due to new permissions you need to head to the slack integration settings to (re-)activate it.

 (Depending on the approval process of Slack it might take a few hours until it’s available).